-ACS specifies the two type of transport of AA, discrete and bundled: With the discrete type of transport, files constituting an AA, are embedded or attached to the SOAP message as discrete files.
+ACS specifies two types of transport of AA, discrete and bundled: With the discrete type of transport, files constituting an AA, are embedded or attached to the SOAP message as discrete files.
 With the bundled type, files constituting an AA are bundled into a single file in advance and then it is embedded or attached to the SOAP message, e.g. files can be bundled with various technologies such as zip, tar, and so on.
-ACS will also define the URIs within its namespace for popular one of those to indicate what is used for bundling.
+ACS also defines the URIs within its namespace for popular bundling technologies to indicate what is used for bundling.
 An implementation can use its own bundling method and define the URI for it.
-For the maximum interoperability, implementations of ACS repository are required to implement the discrete type.
+For maximum interoperability, implementations of ACS repository are required to implement the discrete type.
 Implementations of ACS should expose the list of the URIs as its resource properties, indicating the supported transport types.
 ACS client selects one to be used from the list.
-See Section 5.1.1 for more details.
+See Section 5.2 and 5.3.1 for more details.